phetsims/phet-info/doc/core-description-overview.md

   - accessible context response - a response describing surrounding changes to the context as an object is being interacted with.
 For _Core Description_ design effort should focus on the context responses needed for simple UI components first, and then as respurces allow more complex interactions.

 # Drawing the line between Core and Interactive Description
-There is no hard and fast line, but if it is difficult to design or implement, you can:
+Core Description is focused on these categories:
+- Basic screen summary
+- accessible names
+- accessible help text (optional)
+- accessible headings necessary for scaffolding and relationships (optional)
+- accessible paragraphs for state information and graphics
+- Accessible object responses for objects that have a well-defined value or a numeric value.
+- Accessible context responses for simple UI components.

+# Use the following strategies
-- Keep current details to the absolute essentials.
-Use binary states if possible, and then provide additional state information close to the interactive object.
+- Keep the current details of the screen summary simple.
+  - Use binary states if possible, and then provide additional state information close to the interactive object.
+- Consider simplifying the information you want to provide.
+- Avoid qualitative information requiring multiple parameters with described scales.
 - Call in other team members with more experience, and/or discuss at the weekly Design Meeting.
-- You may need to simplify the information you want to provide.
-- Changing qualitative information requiring multiple parameters with range-scales are generably not feasible in the _Core Description_ design phase.

 # Punctuation
 - accessibleName: Title case, no punctuation.
 Example: “Detector Probe”